 Biology Courses BIOL 1110 Human Biology (4 credits) General introduction to biology, focusing on humans, including topics on cell biology, genetics, molecular biology, form and function of organ systems, and the interaction between humans and their environment.
 Intended for nonbiology majors.
 Lecture and laboratory.
-Liberal Education Goal Area 3 (LC).
-BIOL 1111 Anatomy and Physiology for Allied Health I (4 credits) This course is designed as the first semester of a year-long human anatomy and physiology course for allied health students including nursing and community health.
+[Core Curriculum Goal Area 3 (LC)] BIOL 1111 Anatomy and Physiology for Allied Health I (4 credits) This course is designed as the first semester of a year-long human anatomy and physiology course for allied health students including nursing and community health.
 The course covers aspects of the structure, function, and development of the human body from the cellular level through an introduction to the nervous system.
 Both lecture and laboratory are required.
 BIOL 1112 Anatomy and Physiology for Allied Health II (4 credits) This course is designed as the second semester of a year-long human anatomy and physiology course for allied health students including nursing and community health.
 The course covers aspects of the structure, function, and development of the human body from the nervous system through digestion and nutrition.
 Both lecture and laboratory are required.
 Prerequisite: BIOL 1111.
 BIOL 1120 General Biology: Evolution And Ecology (3 credits) A general introduction to biology with an emphasis on evolution, ecology, and the diversity of life.
 Intended for nonbiology majors.
 Includes laboratory simulations and field exercises.
-Liberal Education Goal Area 3 and 10.
-BIOL 1300 Medical Terminology (2 credits) A study of anatomical and medical terminology by examining word roots, prefixes, and suffixes.
+[Core Curriculum Goal Area 3 and 10] BIOL 1300 Medical Terminology (2 credits) A study of anatomical and medical terminology by examining word roots, prefixes, and suffixes.
 Designed to assist pre-professional and allied health students who desire to increase their usage and understanding of medical terminology.
 This course does not satisfy any Biology major or minor degree requirements.
-BIOL 1400 Cellular Principles (4 credits) An introduction to the structure and function of living systems, with an emphasis on basic mechanisms and concepts in biochemistry and in cellular and molecular biology.
-Intended for biology majors and minors, preprofessional students, and open to any student wishing to fulfill their Liberal Education requirement.
+BIOL 1400 Cellular Principles (4 credits) Lecture | An introduction to the structure and function of living systems, with an emphasis on basic mechanisms and concepts in biochemistry and in cellular and molecular biology.
+Intended for biology majors and minors, preprofessional students, and open to any student wishing to fulfill their Core Curriculum requirement.
 Lecture and laboratory.
-Liberal Education Goal Area 3 (LC) Student must register for BIOL 1400 (Lecture) and BIOL 1410 (Lab) BIOL 1410 Cellular Principles Lab (0 credit) An introduction to the structure and function of living systems, with an emphasis on basic mechanisms and concepts in biochemistry and in cellular and molecular biology.
-Intended for biology majors and minors, preprofessional students, and open to any student wishing to fulfill their Liberal Education requirement.
+[Core Curriculum Goal Area(s) 3 (LC)] BIOL 1410 Cellular Principles Lab (0 credit) Lab | An introduction to the structure and function of living systems, with an emphasis on basic mechanisms and concepts in biochemistry and in cellular and molecular biology.
+Intended for biology majors and minors, preprofessional students, and open to any student wishing to fulfill their Core Curriculum requirement.
 Lecture and laboratory.
-Liberal Education Goal Area 3 (LC) Student must register for BIOL 1400 (Lecture) and BIOL 1410 (Lab).
+[Core Curriculum Goal Area(s) 3 (LC)] Student must register for BIOL 1400 (Lecture) and BIOL 1410 (Lab).

-BIOL 1500 Diversity of Life (4 credits) An introduction to living organisms, with an emphasis on the basic mechanisms and concepts in organismal biology, ecology, and evolutionary biology.
+BIOL 1500 Diversity of Life (4 credits) Lecture | An introduction to living organisms, with an emphasis on the basic mechanisms and concepts in organismal biology, ecology, and evolutionary biology.
 Topics include taxonomy and classification of the major groups of plants and animals, structure and function, development, and behavior.
-Intended for biology majors and minors, preprofessional students, and open to any student wishing to fulfill their Liberal Education requirement.
-Liberal Education Goal Area 3 (LC).
-Student must register for BIOL 1500 (Lecture) and BIOL 1510 (Lab).
-BIOL 1510 Diversity of Life Lab (0 credit) An introduction to living organisms, with an emphasis on the basic mechanisms and concepts in organismal biology, ecology, and evolutionary biology.
+Intended for biology majors and minors, preprofessional students, and open to any student wishing to fulfill their Core Curriculum requirement.
+[Core Curriculum Goal Area 3 (LC)] Student must register for BIOL 1500 (Lecture) and BIOL 1510 (Lab).
+BIOL 1510 Diversity of Life Lab (0 credit) Lab | An introduction to living organisms, with an emphasis on the basic mechanisms and concepts in organismal biology, ecology, and evolutionary biology.
 Topics include taxonomy and classification of the major groups of plants and animals, structure and function, development, and behavior.
-Intended for biology majors and minors, preprofessional students, and open to any student wishing to fulfill their Liberal Education requirement.
-Liberal Education Goal Area 3 (LC).
-Student must register for BIOL 1500 (Lecture) and BIOL 1510 (Lab).
+Intended for biology majors and minors, preprofessional students, and open to any student wishing to fulfill their Core Curriculum requirement.
+[Core Curriculum Goal Area 3 (LC).]
 BIOL 2110 Human Anatomy and Physiology (5 credits)